Plant genetics: Marchantia polymorpha

+Oryza sativa

+Oryza sativa, commonly known as rice, is a cereal grain and one of the most important staple crops worldwide and is used as "a staple food for more than half of the world's population."
+It is the primary source of food for a large portion of the population, particularly in Asia.
+Because of this agricultural importance, Rice has been extensively studied as a model organism in plant genetics.

+When the rice genome was fully sequenced in 2002, it became the first major crop species to have its genome mapped.
+Since then, the Rice Genome Annotation Project was created in 2004 "to work from a common resource so that their results can be more easily interpreted by other scientists."
+Between all the research combined in this database there has been 55,986 identified.
+This database combined with the amount of investigation and research using Rice has opened new opportunities for functional genomics.
+Subsequently, allowing researchers to identify genes associated with important agronomic traits such as yield, drought resistance, and disease resistance.

 Brachypodium distachyon

 Brachypodium distachyon is an experimental model grass that has many attributes that make it an excellent model for temperate cereals.
 Unlike wheat, a tetra or hexaploid species, brachypodium is diploid with a relatively small genome (~355 Mbp) with a short life-cycle, making genomic studies on it simpler.

 Nicotiana benthamiana

 Nicotiana benthamiana is a popular model organism for both plant-pathogen and transgenic studies.
 Because its broad leaves are easily transiently transformed with Agrobacterium tumefaciens, it is used to study both the expression of pathogen genes introduced into a plant or test new genetic cassette effects.